Rules and Regulations

 Applicable Law and Place of Jurisdiction

-- Any disputes resulting between the participant and the Geneva Summer Schools that cannot be resolved amicably shall be exclusively resolved by the Courts of Geneva under the Swiss Law.
+- Any disputes in relation with the GSS that cannot be resolved amicably shall be exclusively resolved by the Courts of Geneva under the Swiss Law.

 Entry into force